-Pages 105-108: The Width tool is brand new in Illustrator CS5 and a great tool, at that.
-Pages 105-106 take the students through the basics of working with the tool.
+Pages 102-105 take the students through the basics of working with the tool.
 Make sure to note that in order to create a new width point, you don't have to drag with the Width tool from the stroke of the original line.
 If you dragged away from a stroke and created a curved shape, you could add another width point by dragging anywhere on the new curved stroke shape towards or away from the original line.